Where to Stay in Bangkok for Foodies

 Pizza is in my blood.
 Cut me, and I bleed tomato sauce and cheese—mostly cheese.
 Just ask my doctor; it’s probably in my medical records.
 When you’re away from something you love eating for so long, the craving only grows stronger.
 You just want to be near it, to savor it, to become one with it.
 I hope I’m not coming off too creepy.

-I do love Thai food and even wrote a How to Order Thai foods in Bangkok guide.
+I do love Thai food and even wrote a How to Order Thai food in Bangkok guide.

 Cheese from Pizza Mania